joshikavan92/roleAutomatorRoles/README.md

 # roleAutomatorRoles

-Public library of Jamf API role and privilege mappings for [RoleAutomator](https://github.com/joshikavan92/RoleAutomator).
+Public library of Jamf API role and privilege mappings for [Jamf RoleAutomator](https://github.com/joshikavan92/jamf-role-automator).

 Please do not commit on this repository.
 If you need any assistance or find issue, please reach out to joshikavan92@gmail.com or report in Issues section.